murchandamus/bips/bip-update-process.md

   specification should be detailed enough to enable any Bitcoin project to create an interoperable implementation.
 * Rationale -- The rationale fleshes out the specification by describing what motivated the design and why particular design decisions were made.
 It should describe alternate designs that were considered and related work.
-The rationale should address important objections or concerns raised during discussion.
+The rationale should address important objections or concerns raised.
-* Backwards compatibility -- BIPs must include a section describing any backwards incompatibilities and their severity.
+* Backward compatibility -- BIPs must include a section describing any backwards incompatibilities and their severity.
   The BIP must explain how implementers/users should deal with these incompatibilities.
-* Reference implementation -- Where applicable, a reference implementation, test vectors and documentation must be completed before the BIP can be given status "Ready".
+* Reference implementation -- Where applicable, a reference implementation, test vectors, and documentation must be completed before the BIP can be given the status "Ready".
 Any or all of these can be provided either in the BIP or as auxiliary files.
-It is recommended to focus on specification and rationale before writing code.
-* Change Log -- A section to track modifications to a BIP after reaching Ready status.
+* Changelog -- A section to track modifications to a BIP after reaching Ready status.
 * Copyright -- The BIP must be placed under an acceptable license ([see BIP Licensing below](#bip-licensing)).

 #### BIP header preamble

-Each BIP must begin with an RFC 822 style header preamble.
+Each BIP must begin with an RFC 822-style header preamble.
 The headers must appear in the following order.
 Headers marked with "\*" are optional.
 All other headers are required.
-The overview is followed by explanations for each header.
+The overview is followed by an explanation for each header.

 ```
   BIP: <BIP number, or "?" before being assigned>